Ashwain1502/Restaurant-website/README.md

 2. It contains a page to showcase the menu of the restaurant.
 3. It has a page for booking seats for upcomimg events.
 4. It has a form to become premium members of the restautant.

+## Working on
+1. Food ordering functionality.
+2. Database to contain all the data and retrive information.
+3. Backend to fetch the data.

 ## Working link
 [Click Here](https://themaharaja.netlify.app/)